Have you applied for dozens of job listings but haven’t received a callback? It’s possible that your resume is holding you back.

 One of the most common resume red flags that immediately captures my attention is a pattern of short-term employment stints at various firms.
 While change can be positive, excessive job hopping can indicate a lack of commitment or potential issues adapting to new environments.

-- Rich Lesser, Director at EC1 Partners
+Rich Lesser, Director at EC1 Partners

-Having varied experience can definitely be a strength, but it doesn’t always come across that way to employers.
 Listing too many unrelated jobs on your resume makes it difficult to see how you’re qualified for the specific job you’re applying for, and makes it harder for employers to find the information they’re looking for.

 Unless you’ve got decades of relevant work experience in your field, it’s best to limit the number of jobs on your resume.
 Pick the most relevant ones and make sure your resume sticks to one or two pages, depending on your experience level.

-3. Oversharing personal information
+5. Oversharing personal information

 You’d probably be stunned by just how much personal detail people sometimes include on a resume, but a quick search of resume red flags on Reddit will confirm – it’s way too much.

-Not only does including too many personal details come across as unprofessional, it also raises concerns about privacy and discrimination.
-Employers are supposed to ensure fair hiring practices, and it makes their job easier when candidates don’t include information that has the potential to elicit bias.
+Employers are supposed to ensure fair hiring practices, and it makes their job easier when candidates don’t include information that has the potential to bring out bias.

 Here are some bits of information better left off your resume: